 “In three words I can sum up everything I’ve learned about life.
-It goes on,” writes Robert Frost
+It goes on,” wrote Robert Frost

 In three words I can sum up the aim of mindfulness meditation.
 Being with change.